hhutku/README-generator/SampleGeneratedReadMe.md

   - [Tests](#tests)

   ## Installation
-  💾 The process
+  💾 `npm init`

   ## Usage
-  💻 The usage
+  💻 Run the following command at th root of your project and answer the prompted questions:

   ## License
   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)